EvertonSA/gke-bootstrapper/README.md

 Go to `Credentials > Jenkins > Global Credentials > Add Credentials` and add the *apiuser* from the Harbor Registry.
 Simple user and password, no different configuration is needed.

 Now Jenkins need to connect to a git repository.
 I have not detailed this because if you don't know how, google it.
-There are 100000x ways of doing that.
-As I hate Jenkins I would recommend *Poll SCM* because is the easiest one.
+Google for adding ssh git key to Jenkins.

+Note: the bellow configuration is only needed if you want to use jenkins to deploy to the cluster.
+I would not recommend using it!
+Why?
+Simply because Jenkins was not built for the Cloud.
+In my dream architechture Jenkins only does one thing: build docker images.
 Next and last stuff, you will need to run the bellow code on Cloud Shell:
 ```
 kubectl create clusterrolebinding permissive-binding --clusterrole=cluster-admin --user=admin --user=kubelet --group=system:serviceaccounts
 ```